 The mixture, if blended in well, it should look like this.

-Roll into balls, diameter about 1 inch or 1½ inches (for larger cookies), and placed on greased cookie sheets (about 5″ apart).
+Roll into balls, diameter about 1 inch or 1½ inches (for larger cookies), and placed on greased cookie sheets (about 5" apart).
 Place a piece of almond in the centre of each cookie and flatten slightly.
-Preheat in a preheated 325°F oven for 15-18 minutes.
+Bake in a preheated 325°F oven for 15-18 minutes.

 This recipe makes about 2 dozen large cookies.